 - Never go for turbochargers that aren’t prescribed for your engine

-- There will be engines which come with poor inherent design and they develop knock off for reasons unknown to us and thus cannot be avoided.
+- There will be engines which come with poor inherent design and they develop knock off.

 - Do not go on long rides without breaks; engines that become overheated tend to knock off.